jperez3/taccoform-blog/hugo/content/posts/TFG_P6.md

 }
 ```
 _Note: Compare the two DNS record resources.
 They are similar, but different.
 Differences like these make it harder to migrate from one cloud provider to the next.
 They all have different naming and parameter requirements which means IaC alone can't be a fully cloud agnostic solution._

+* Check out how the DigitalOcean droplet resource is passing its ipv4 public IP address to the cloudflare DNS record resource.
+This is one way to pass information between different providers.

 5. We can now move on to the workspace, eg. `taccoform-multi-provider-demo/workspaces/prod/base`